 The Living Wage Foundation calculates what it considers the ‘real’ cost of living each year; it also partners with a group of businesses who agree to pay what they consider the UK’s and London’s ‘Real Living Wage’, although it is paid on a voluntary basis.

-The organizations claims that the compulsory living wage should be set at £8.75 per hour across the UK, and at £10.20 per hour in London.
+The organisations claims that the compulsory living wage should be set at £9 per hour across the UK, and at £10.55 per hour in London.

 UK minimum wage calculator